BaltaZar-7/AnimalRespawnTimeMod/README.md

 # Animal Respawn Time Mod
-This mod makes animals' respawn time in hours adjustable in a Json file.
+This mod makes animals' respawn times in days adjustable through ModSettings.
 # Description
-After you first load the game up with this mod, a Json file will be generated in your Mods folder.
-Close your game, and adjust the values in your Json file to your liking.
+You can also open the json which this mod creates in the Mods folder, where you can set values which exceed the ModSettings limits.
+I originally made this mod, to set the respawn times really high, so there is need to hunt in other regions.
+I dont know the exact vanilla values specific to the difficulty settings, so be aware: this mod overrides all of them (except the cougar) to the mod's set values.
 # Installation
 Download and place the dll file into your \Mods folder.
-After first load, edit the Json in the Mods folder.
-Reload the game and have fun!
+Customize the values in the ModSettings menu or in the Json file (Mods folder).
 # Thank you for downloading!
 Mod for The Long Dark game created by Hinterland Studios
 Modtemplate by Digitalzombie